Considerations for Lobbying and Government Relations During COVID-19

 Members of Congress and their staff are going to be overwhelmed by COVID-19 management for the foreseeable future.
 Don’t expect them to be focusing on niche or down-the-road issues for some time.
 Focus your advocacy efforts on managing how bills, nominations and other active initiatives impact your industry.
 If you wish to pursue amendments for current bills or sponsorships for new bills, proceed strategically.
 Many members of Congress have not and will not hesitate to call out specific groups, industries, or companies on social media if they feel these groups are trying to profit from this global crisis.
 This has also been true of K Street watchdog groups as well.

 If your industry is in crisis because of COVID-19 and needs immediate action — for example, health care — try to coordinate lobbying efforts with grassroots actions.
 Elevating voices of constituents directly impacted by your issue is more important now than ever.
-This free-for-members Public Affairs Council webinar can help you learn more about how to hold Virtual Advocacy Days, and some vendors are offering free or amplified action alert services to make contacting Congress easier.
+This free-for-members Public Affairs Council webinar recording can help you learn more about how to hold Virtual Advocacy Days, and some vendors are offering free or amplified action alert services to make contacting Congress easier.
 Contact us for more information or resources.

 Position yourself as a resource to Hill staffers — and don’t be afraid of phone calls!